MoeraOrg/moeraorg.github.io/overview/naming.md

 Integration with the blockchain requires installation of special software and a lot of disk and CPU resources.
-It would be excessive to require from every node to interact with the blockchain directly.
+It would be excessive to require every node to interact with the blockchain directly.
 Instead of that, only Moera *naming servers* will integrate with the blockchain, and nodes will talk to them using a simple protocol.